laurilehmijoki/yaml2json-scala/README.md

 # YAML to JSON sample in Scala

-This project is an example of how to convert a string into a YAML object and then into JSON.
+This project contains examples of transforming YAML into JSON and JSON into YAML.

 ## Usage